 Courtney Spence is a young, emerging artist based in Brisbane, Australia.
 Her drawing and printmaking practice explores the concept of narrative and the notion of human intervention within both natural and man-made environments.

-Courtney’s work has been included in national and international exhibitions for competitions and group collaborations since the completion of her Bachelor of Fine Art degree in 2014 at the Queensland College of Art.
-She hopes to increase the amount of people interested in fine art by using Instagram as a platform to reach an international audience. www.instagram.com/courtneyspence_artist
+Courtney’s work has been included in national and international exhibitions for competitions and group collaborations since the completion of her Bachelor of Fine Arts degree in 2014 at the Queensland College of Art.
+She hopes to increase the number of people interested in fine art by using Instagram as a platform to reach an international audience. www.instagram.com/courtneyspence_artist

 8th Place - Pam Borrelli - "All Aglow"